Front Yard Landscaping with Trees: Pick the Right Tree for Curb Appeal That Lasts

 Before you buy anything, answer these questions:

-- What’s the soil like?
+3. What’s the soil like?
 Clay, sand, loam?
 Wet or well-drained?
+A $12 soil moisture meter answers the drainage question in seconds.

 Get those answers right and your front yard tree will be the best investment you ever made in your property.
 It’ll shade your porch, frame your house, and add thousands to your home value.
-For more ideas on improving your property’s look, check out mklibrary.com’s guide to home exterior upgrades.
+If you’re starting from scratch and need to clear out old overgrown hedges first, our shrub removal guide walks you through the process.